Pretty Wings: Background

 Maxwell described "Pretty Wings" to MTV as "a bittersweet love song about meeting the right girl at the wrong time".
 The single is his first in seven years (previous single being the cover of Kate Bush's "This Woman's Work" in 2002).
 On further details of the song, Maxwell also told Billboard Magazine: "I met this girl who I still respect very much, and although it didn't work out, I got lots of inspiration from it.
 This track speaks of my time with her. " Glockenspiels are heard in the intro of the composition.
-Despite the drifty meditation music being audible while the horns, guitars, drums, cymbals, hi-hats, synthesized claps play, and Maxwell sings, the song contains a long, meditation music-like outro with horns blowing softly at the end.
+Despite the drifty meditation music being audible while the horns, drums, cymbals, hi-hats, and synthesized claps play and Maxwell sings, the song contains a long, meditation music-like outro with horns blowing softly at the end.

 The lyrics of the song express "pretty wings" as a metaphor; "If I can't have you, let love set you free to fly your pretty wings around."

 Music video

-The music video, directed by Philip Andelman, premiered on 106 & Park on April 28, 2009.
-To date, the video has been viewed on YouTube over 60 million times.
+The Philip Andelman-directed music video premiered on 106 & Park on April 28, 2009.
+As of August 2025, the video has been viewed on YouTube over 96 million times.
 The music video takes place in a dim household and some scenes of the video shows five separate women in their beds sleeping.
 Maxwell served as an Incubus who is in bed with the women in their own scenes.
 In the final minutes of the video the women all levitate above their beds after reaching a state of euphoria by the Incubus.
 The final shot is Maxwell leaving one of the bedrooms of one of the five women.
 The music video was also ranked at #9 on BET's Notarized: Top 100 Videos of 2009 countdown.